ApiTheory/httpsql/examples/README.md

 ### 06.sql-command-schema-failure

 Uses an incorrectly formatted command to demonstrate how validation errors are thrown.
 See the json-schemas directory for the different validation schemas.

+### 07.create-contact-table

+Creates a contacts table

+### 08.transform-contacts

+Demonstrates how a logic operation can transform the shape of the final output.